,

 iCash

-iCash is a licensed payday lender — it’s not an app in the same category as Bree, but it’s relevant if you need more than $750 and don’t qualify for EWA.
+iCash is a licensed payday lender, so it’s not an app in the same category as Bree, but it’s relevant if you need more than $750 and don’t qualify for EWA.
 It can advance up to $1,500 with same-day Interac e-Transfer.
 The cost is $14 per $100 borrowed (in ON, BC, and AB), so a $500 advance costs $70.
 That’s dramatically more expensive than NotchUp’s $5 flat fee, but it’s available to a wider range of applicants.
 See our payday loans Canada guide for a full breakdown of this option.

 MoneyMart